-- Press Win + X (hold down the Windows key and press X) to open the Power User Tasks Menu.
+- Press Windows key+X (hold down the Windows key and press X) to open the Power User Tasks Menu.

 - Select Device Manager (or press M).

-For information about opening the Device Manager in previous versions of Windows, see our page on how to open Windows Device Manager.
+For information about opening the Device Manager in previous versions of Windows, see: How to open Windows Device Manager.

 Device Manager categories

 The Device Manager window divides all the devices on your computer into categories.
-To find a specific device, click the arrow next to its category, as shown in the image at the right.
-Doing so will expand that category, listing all its devices.
+To find a specific device, click the arrow next to its icon and category, as shown in the image at the right.
+Doing so expands that category, listing all its devices.
 You can then double-click a specific device to view its properties, status, and driver information.